I know it sounds like it, but this is not a post about ‘little people’ – I promise.

 Always remember this simple fact:

-If every human went up in flames tomorrow, we would be doing Mother Nature a huge favour – and the world would keep turning without us.
-Species would thrive, pollution would subside, and life would go on like we never existed.
+Without humans, species would thrive, pollution would subside, and life would go on like we never existed.
 But if we burn all of Mother Nature’s assets to the ground, not one of us would live to tell the tale.

 I hope you guys all had a Happy New Years’ night.
 May all your resolutions come true!